timelockrecovery/timelockrecovery.github.io/README.md

 The implementation of Timelock Recovery is done with two transactions that are signed in advance, but broadcasted only when needed:

-1. An *Alert Transaction* which sends the funds from the wallet to itself (consolidates the UTXOs).
+1. An *Alert Transaction* which sends the funds from the wallet to itself (consolidating the UTXOs).
 2. A *Recovery Transaction* which sends the funds to a secondary wallet of your choice and can be added to the blockchain only X days after the Alert Transaction has been broadcasted (and mined).